 The world of wine has a long history of influential women.

-It’s quite possible that the first “accidental winemakers” were women who were often responsible for gathering fruit and storing them in jars that would later start fermenting.
-Ancient cultures are awashed with stories of wine goddesses like Paget, Siduri and Renen-utet.
+It’s entirely possible that the first “accidental winemakers” were women who were responsible for gathering fruit and storing them in jars that would later start fermenting.
+Ancient cultures are awash with stories of wine goddesses like Paget, Siduri and Renen-utet.

 In more recent history, we have the notable widows of Champagne and the trailblazing women winemakers of California as well as numerous other women figures from across the globe.

 But for me, no woman in wine has been more influential than British Master of Wine and writer Jancis Robinson.